ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 1. In the **Network interfaces** section of the **Bare metal server details** page, click **New interface** to create a new interface.

 For x86 architecture-based bare metal servers, PCI interfaces can be only created or deleted when the bare metal server is **Stopped**.
+The PCI interfaces will remain **Pending** until the server is started.
+When the server is started, the PCI interfaces transition to **Ready**.
 {: important}

 ## Associating floating IPs with a network interface